Rahul-Jain-1/S.A.F.E./README.md

 Administrators and cyber authorities gain access to a powerful web dashboard, delivering real-time insights and analytics derived from the app's data collection.
 This invaluable resource empowers security professionals to take immediate, targeted action, safeguarding communities from digital threats effectively.

-Check out our video presentation for more details: [YouTube Video](https://youtu.be/n8IE92nMU3U)
+Check out our video presentation for more details: [YouTube Video](https://youtu.be/n8IE92nMU3U) Visit our website for more information: [SAFE Website](https://safeapp.site/)

 ## How to Run the Code